24 hour contact: 01707 666297

 - In the sad event of your horse passing away, we can put you in contact with a bereavement counselling service.

-- A deposit of £1000 will be required from you at the time that your horse is admitted to the hospital if it is not insured.
+- A deposit of £1000 will be required from you at the time that your horse is admitted to the hospital, and it is not insured.
+Payment will be expected in full at the time of collection of your horse.

 If your animal is insured and a direct claim has been agreed: